Havana Brown Cat Indoor Living Guide

 Havana Brown cats with moderate energy levels need a moderate amount of stimulation to thrive indoors, including interactive toys and regular play sessions.

-With a typical weight of 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown benefits from care tailored to its physical and behavioral profile.
 What makes the Havana Brown remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Enrichment & Play